Celtic House Venture Partners

 Series B in 2010

-Avvasi Incorporated, based in Waterloo, Canada, specializes in Quality of Experience (QoE) driven solutions for streaming video analytics, traffic management, and monetization.
-Founded in 2008, the company develops products such as Q-VUE, a network-based system that allows service providers to monitor and analyze mobile video traffic demographics and QoE.
-Additionally, Avvasi offers Q-SRV, a traffic management solution designed to prioritize QoE in decision-making processes related to video traffic management and monetization.
-Their technology aims to optimize infrastructure costs while enhancing subscriber experience.
-Avvasi serves clients both in Canada and internationally and operates as a subsidiary of NetScout Systems, Inc. since August 2016.
+Avvasi Incorporated is a company based in Waterloo, Canada, specializing in Quality of Experience (QoE) driven streaming video analytics and traffic management solutions.
+Founded in 2008, Avvasi designs and manufactures carrier-grade mobile video infrastructure systems and software.
+Its flagship product, Q-VUE, allows service providers to monitor and analyze mobile video traffic, focusing on demographic data and QoE metrics.
+Additionally, the Q-SRV solution facilitates traffic management by prioritizing QoE in decision-making processes related to video traffic monetization in mobile networks.
+Avvasi serves a range of customers both in Canada and internationally, aiming to enhance the balance between infrastructure costs and subscriber experience.
+As of August 2016, Avvasi operates as a subsidiary of NetScout Systems, Inc.

 Redmere Technology